Skip to main content

 For individual contacts:

-Click on the contact to open their card, locate the Contact status field, then select the appropriate lifecycle stage from the dropdown.
+Click a contact to open their card, locate the Contact status field, then select the appropriate lifecycle stage from the dropdown.
 Changes save automatically.

 For bulk status changes: